 Intuit (INTU) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the maker of TurboTax, QuickBooks and other accounting software had lost 5.81% over the past month.
-This has was narrower than the Computer and Technology sector's loss of 7.26% and lagged the S&P 500's loss of 3.68% in that time.
+Prior to today's trading, shares of the maker of TurboTax, QuickBooks and other accounting software had lost 6.5% over the past month.
+This has lagged the Computer and Technology sector's loss of 4.5% and the S&P 500's loss of 2.25% in that time.

-INTU will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect INTU to post earnings of $0.97 per share.
-This would mark year-over-year growth of 3.19%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.81 billion, up 36.85% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $11.26 per share and revenue of $11.18 billion.
-These totals would mark changes of +15.61% and +16.04%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $11.26 per share and revenue of $11.18 billion, which would represent changes of +15.61% and +16.04%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for INTU.
-These revisions help to show the ever-changing nature of near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-INTU is currently a Zacks Rank #5 (Strong Sell).
+INTU currently has a Zacks Rank of #5 (Strong Sell).

-In terms of valuation, INTU is currently trading at a Forward P/E ratio of 47.5.
-This valuation marks a premium compared to its industry's average Forward P/E of 33.91.
+Valuation is also important, so investors should note that INTU has a Forward P/E ratio of 47.53 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 34.07.

-Investors should also note that INTU has a PEG ratio of 3.21 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-INTU's industry had an average PEG ratio of 2.89 as of yesterday's close.
+Also, we should mention that INTU has a PEG ratio of 3.21.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Computer - Software stocks are, on average, holding a PEG ratio of 2.91 based on yesterday's closing prices.

 The Computer - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 116, which puts it in the top 46% of all 250+ industries.
+This group has a Zacks Industry Rank of 107, putting it in the top 43% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.